For information on Jazz Voice Auditions for admission to a degree program, see the Jazz Voice Auditions page.

 • For UNT Vocal Jazz Summer Workshop (held each June at UNT) information visit here.

-• For Jennifer Barnes' teaching schedule, including available office hours,, visit here.
+• For Jennifer Barnes' bio and a link to her current teaching schedule, including available office hours, visit here.